 specifics on implementing saved games using Play Services, see Saved Games in Android.

 A game offering a multiplayer experience must allow at least two players to enter a room.
-For further information on multiplayer games in Android, see the Real-time Multiplayer and Turn-based Multiplayer documentation on the Android developer site.
+For further information about multiplayer games in Android, see the Real-time Multiplayer and Turn-based Multiplayer documentation on the Android developer site.

 Note: You can use the